eusebiedev/eusebiedev/README.md

 ### Hi there 👋 Welcome!

-- Finished my Independent Capstone Projects @ Epicodus and its live on Render: Backyard Gleaners!
+- Finished my Independent Capstone Project @ Epicodus and its live on Render: Backyard Gleaners!
 --> https://github.com/eusebiedev/Backyard-Gleaners
 - 🌱 It's here!
 I made it!
 Internship interviews have begun!